andrewboriskin/chemistry/README.md

 # chemistry
-# one of my first profects
+# one of my first projects